 But then again, aren’t tenuous links the whole point of the game?
 All in all, this is absolutely no reason to put you off buying Codewords.

 Codenames is a competitive party/family game for four to eight players.
 The game revolves around a number of keywords, which teams must guess from a series of one-word clues provided by their spymaster.
 However, they must be careful to avoid the assassin word.

 It’s a fantastic, brain-teasing concept that can amusingly unpick how different people’s minds work.
 Perfect for a social group game.

-Codenames is one of the best all-round family and party games out there.
-Like Scattergories, Apples to Apples and many others in the genre, the conversation and debate that springs from Codenames is almost more enjoyable than the game itself.
-The bizarre connections that people come up with, and the raucous debates that crop up as a result, will go down in history among friendship groups for years to come.
+Codenames is one of the best all-around family and party games out there.
+Like Scattergories, Apples to Apples, and many others in the genre, the conversation, and debate that springs from Codenames is almost more enjoyable than the game itself.
+The bizarre connections that people come up with, and the raucous debates that crop up, as a result, will go down in history among friendship groups for years to come.

 A fantastically simple-to-learn game, it’s perfect to whip out and get going quickly at a gathering of friends or family.
 It’s good fun for all involved, whether or not you’re the team guessing at the time.

-If my feelings about Codewords hadn’t already become apparent, how about a clue?
+If my feelings about Codenames hadn’t already become apparent, how about a clue?
 Here you go: “Nice, 1”.

-Have you tried Codewords?
+Have you tried Codenames?
 We’d love to hear what you think!
 Drop a comment below and let us know.